Tears in the Club: Music video

 A music video for the song premiered on 16 December 2021.
 It was directed by Amber Grace Johnson.
-The video pays homage to Canadian rapper Drake's Sprite commercial in the beginning.
 It starts with FKA Twigs dancing in a nightclub with bright lights.
 Twigs walks down the street crying and is subsequently picked up by a group of dancers.
 She is then joined by the Weeknd and performs for him in a fish tank, who watches her in tears.